 Fresh blueberries add a sweet and fruity flavor to this perfect summer pie.
-Homemade flaky, buttery pie crust is made with gluten free flour in this crowd-pleasing gluten free blueberry pie.
-And you can impress everyone by creating a beautiful lattice design on top!
+Homemade flaky, buttery pie crust turns blueberry pie into a crowd-pleasing dessert.
+And you can impress everyone by creating an optional lattice design on top!

 This cherished family pastime continued through my middle school and high school years.
 My sister and I would have competitions to see who could stuff more blueberries in our mouths.
 We wouldn't need to eat until dinner, because our bellies would be bursting with berries!